 The selected design, loaded with hardware and software is then readied for mass production.
 At this juncture it is often difficult to go back and alter the already approved working prototype.

-Before the production begins, the handset is rigorously tested for quality and other parameters.
+Before the production begins, the handset is rigorously tested for quality, performance and other parameters.
 They are tested in terms of both hardware and software.
 Various tests like drop test, bend test and water tests are carried out to check its performance.